 Create a new RNS.Identity instance from a file.
 Can be used to load previously created and saved identities into Reticulum.

-Parameters path - The full path to the saved RNS.Identity data static from_bytes(prv bytes)
+Parameters path - The full path to the saved RNS.Identity data to_file(path)

 Returns A RNS.Identity instance, or None if the loaded data was invalid.